-DaaS providers help keep costs low while enabling restaurants to deliver food in local areas.
+DaaS providers help keep costs low while enabling restaurants and “ghost kitchens” to deliver food in local areas.
 By using delivery as a service, restaurants can meet the demand of their customers without the overhead of hiring drivers or maintaining delivery vehicles.
 This gives them a budget-friendly way to tap into the local food delivery markets minus all the extra work.

 Delivery as a service for ecommerce retailers